zhenyasav/sync/README.md

 The goal is to ensure all files in the source are represented at least once somewhere in the destination.

+File identity is established trivially using the filename and size.

 ## Usage
 - Clone this repo `git clone https://github.com/zhenyasav/sync`
 - `cd sync` into the directory